Eleven norms of responsible state behaviour in cyberspace

 Is it sufficient to apply existing law in the digital space or are new rules called for in this area?

 In Switzerland's view, there is no need for new rules at the moment.
 Before we can develop new rules, we need to have a clear understanding of how existing law is applied in the digital space.
-All UN member states recently stated within the OEWG that international law also applies in the digital space.
+All UN member states recently reaffirmed within the OEWG that international law also applies in the digital space.
 For certain rules, this is relatively straightforward.
 For example, the prohibition of violence also applies in the digital space.
 For other rules, however, we need to examine in greater detail exactly how they are implemented.
 An example would be the rules on international humanitarian law, in other words what states can and can't do in the event of cyber warfare.
 Only once we have clarified these issues will we be able to evaluate whether new rules are necessary.

 How can Switzerland help ensure greater respect of international law in the digital space?